You’re ready to manufacture. You have a 3D file. You know the budget you have to work with. You have an idea of the materials you’d like to use.

 Not so fast.
 You have a 3D file – necessary because digital manufacturers can’t work off of 2D images – but is it optimized for manufacturing?

 As digital manufacturing becomes accessible to more individuals and small businesses, many are attempting to pull together their own 3D models to save money.
-While many powerful 3D modeling softwares exist, creating manufacturable, optimized files isn’t something the software is going to do for you.
+While many powerful 3D modeling software exist, creating manufacturable, optimized files isn’t something the software is going to do for you.

 Without optimization, your manufactured object may end up being a mess.
 Too many supports result in a clunky, wasteful design.
 Lines that look all right in the model don’t turn out so well on the physical object.
 Pieces don’t fit together well.